 Jogging strollers work on a smooth surface, while all-terrain strollers work on a rugged surface.

-The main two differences are that the tires on a jogging stroller do not need to be air or foam filled, and the front wheel should look in a jogging stroller.
+The main two differences are that the tires on a jogging stroller do not need to be air or foam-filled, and the front wheel should look like a jogging stroller.
 If you plan on jogging or using the stroller on flat surfaces, you may want to lock the front wheel.